Aster family (Asteraceae)

 Cultivation: The preference is full sun and dry conditions; a little shade is also tolerated.
-This plant prefers poor soil that contains too much clay, sand, or gravel, and can thrive on slopes.
-It tolerates drought better than most other prairie plants.
+This plant prefers poor soil that contains too much clay, sand, or gravel, and it can thrive on slopes.
+Its toleration of drought is better than most plants in the tallgrass prairie.
 The leaves may turn yellow and start to shrivel away toward the end of the year, but this is normal.
 This plant doesn't spread aggressively.

-Range & Habitat: False Boneset occurs occasionally in central and northern Illinois; in many areas of southern Illinois, it is uncommon or absent (see Distribution Map).
+Range & Habitat: The native False Boneset occurs occasionally in central and northern Illinois; in many areas of southern Illinois, it is uncommon or absent (see Distribution Map).
 Habitat includes dry upland areas of black soil prairies, gravel prairies, dolomite prairies, clay prairies, hill prairies, bluffs, limestone glades, open woodlands, and sandy savannas.
 False Boneset doesn't form large colonies, but is more likely to occur as sporadic plants.
-In moist areas with rich soil, it has trouble competing with taller, more aggressive plants.
+In moist areas with rich soil, it has trouble competing with taller, more aggressive forbs and grasses.

 Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois.

-Comments: False Boneset is similar in appearance to Tall Boneset.
+Comments: False Boneset is similar in appearance to Tall Boneset (Eupatorium altissimum).
 However, the former plant has alternate leaves along its stems with only one conspicuous vein, while the latter has opposite leaves with three conspicuous veins.
-An older scientific name for this plant is Kuhnia eupatorioides.
+An older scientific name for False Boneset is Kuhnia eupatorioides.